Barnard Castle School: Extracurricular activities

 The houses form the basis for much competition within the school.
 The first competition in the school year is the House Singing Competition in which every member of the school takes part.
 Thereafter, throughout the school year, the houses compete against each other in a variety of academic, artistic, and sporting events.
 An extensive range of almost 100 after-school activities are offered throughout the year, such as The Duke of Edinburgh's Award scheme up to Gold level.

 Sport

 Rugby for boys and hockey for girls are the major sports during the Autumn term.
 In the Spring Term the boys play football, hockey and squash whilst the girls play netball and lacrosse.
 Both boys and girls take part in cross country running and swimming.
 During the Summer term, cricket is the most important sport for boys.
-Teams have toured Majorca and the Caribbean in recent years.
+Teams have toured Mallorca and the Caribbean in recent years.
 Members of the 1st XI often gain representative honours for their counties and the North of England.
 The school was described by The Daily Telegraph as "one of the premier cricketing schools of the north".
 Girls focus on rounders in the summer whilst both girls and boys partake in tennis and athletics.
 Sports Day is a major fixture in the school calendar.